-Long-Term Expected Rate of
+Target Long-Term Expected Rate

-Asset Class Target Allocation Return
+Asset Class Allocation of Return

-Growth 62.50%
+Equity 60.00%

-US Equity 18.75% 4.50%
+US Equity 50.00% 4.45%

-Non-US Equity 18.75% 5.25%

-Private Equity 10.00% 6.65%
+Non-US Equity 10.00% 10.15%

+Fixed Income 20.00%

+Core Bonds 10.00% 0.28%

-Specialty Credit/High Yield 15.00% 3.90%
+Specialty Credit/High Yield 10.00% 2.28%

-Liquidity 14.50%

-Core Bonds 13.50% -0.25%

-Cash 1.00% -0.75%
+Cash 0.00% -0.91%

-Diversifying Strategies 23.00%
+Inflation Protected 20.00%

-Real Estate 5.00% 5.30%
+Real Estate 7.00% 3.67%

-Opportunistic 3.00% 2.25%
+Real Return 13.00% 4.07%

-Real Return 15.00% 3.95%
+Expected Real Return 4.28%

-Long Term Inflation Assumption 2.30%
+Long Term Nominal Return for Portfolio 2.30%

-Expected Nominal Return for Portfolio 6.26%
+Expected Nominal Return for P ortfolio 6.58%

-Discount Rate - The projection of cash flows used to determine the discount rate of 5.34% for CERS non-hazardous, and 5.30% for CERS hazardous assumed that local employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 25 years (closed) amortization period of the unfunded actuarial accrued liability.
-The discount rate determination used an expected rate of return of 6.25%, and a municipal bond rate of 2.45%, as reported in Fidelity Index's "20 - Year Municipal GO AA Index" as of June 30, 2020.
-However, the cost associated with the implicit employer subsidy was not included in the calculation of the System's actuarial determined contributions, and any cost associated with the implicit subsidy will not be paid out of the System's trusts.
+Discount Rate - The discount rate used to measure the total OPEB liability was 5.70% for non-hazardous classifications, and 5.61% for hazardous classifications.
+The single discount rate is based on the expected rate of return on OPEB plan investments of 6.25% and a municipal bond rate of 3.69%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2022.
+Based on the stated assumptions and the projection of cash flows as of each fiscal year ending, the plan's fiduciary net position and future contributions were projected to be sufficient to finance the future benefit payments of the current plan members.
+Therefore, the long-term expected rate of return on insurance plan investments was applied to all periods of the projected benefit payments paid from the retirement system.
+However, the cost associated with the implicit employer subsidy is not currently being included in the calculation of the System's actuarial determined contributions, and it is our understanding that any cost associated with the implicit subsidy will not be paid out of the System's trust.
 Therefore, the municipal bond rate was applied to future expected benefit payments associated with the implicit subsidy.